pombase/canto/documentation/canto.md

     make test

-# Quick start
+# Quick start - making a test server
 To try the Canto server:

 ## Initialise the data directory
+Make a data directory somewhere:

+    mkdir /tmp/canto-test

-From the in the `canto` directory:
+From the `canto` directory:

-    mkdir canto-test
-    ./script/canto_start --init canto-test
+    ./script/canto_start --init /tmp/canto-test

+This will initialise the `canto-test` directory and will create a configuration file (`canto_deploy.yaml`) that can be customised.

 ## Run the server
+Again, from the `canto` directory.

     ./script/canto_start